 First Time Doing Shrooms?
 Know Some Safe Mushroom Use Basics

 Your first time taking magic mushrooms is a big event, so the first thing you have to do is treat it like one.
 Meaning, you have to prepare, and with mushrooms, that looks like getting in a relaxed and open mindset and arranging a tranquil and comforting environment.
 Prepping these two things, known in the psychedelic community as “set and setting,” is the number one way to have a safer and more beneficial psychedelic journey.
-In my book I detail a ton of specific recommendations on ways to prepare the optimal setting and things to consider while you’re readying your set, but the best thing you can do is be intentional and never rush into such a powerful experience without giving the details some thought.
+In my book and in DoubleBlind’s course for first-time trippers, you can find a ton of specific recommendations on ways to prepare the optimal setting and things to consider while you’re readying your set, but the best thing you can do is be intentional and never rush into such a powerful experience without giving the details some thought.

 Why, you may ask?
 Because when we go into a deep inner journey, we want to make sure everything on the earthly plane is accounted for and taken care of, so we relax into the experience and release our control to the substance.
 It’s the main way to avoid an unnecessarily stressful trip, and the best way we can prepare ourselves to, “trust, let go, be open.”
 That’s a phrase coined by psychologist and longtime psychedelic researcher, Bill Richards, who helped to write the manual on facilitating psilocybin trips in clinical trials, and who also let me pick his brain for Your Psilocybin Mushroom Companion.